-This will be a hybrid event hosted by the Society, which will take place both in the NMS Auditorium and online.
+This will be a hybrid event hosted by the Society, which will take place both in the NMS auditorium and online.
 However, it may be necessary, due to any future local restrictions imposed because of the pandemic, to move certain events to fully online only.
 Please keep an eye on the Society website, e-newsletters and your email inbox for the latest news and further information on Society events.

-Lecture will be presented by Dr Candy Hatherley BA (Hons) PhD MCIfA FSAScot
+Lecturer: Dr Candy Hatherley BA (Hons) PhD MCIfA FSAScot

 Dr Candy Hatherley is an archaeologist with over 25 years of experience of excavation and research in Scotland and throughout the UK.
 Her research interests centre on later prehistoric settlement and the evolution of domestic stone architecture in north-east Scotland.
 She is currently a Project Manager at Headland Archaeology.